GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 -----------

 Task quotas provide fine-grained control over queues for administrators.
-Quotas should be specified in the global * section (namespacing support has not been implemented yet).
 Once the defined limit is reached, any additional tasks are parked, preventing them from consuming threads and allowing other tasks to continue execution.

 The `maxStartForTaskForQueue` setting defines the maximum number of threads that can be started for a specific task and queue combination.
 Example: